AJLambda/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library created by Facebook that is used as a tool for building complex, rich user interfaces.
+We can use react to build small reusable pieces of UI and put them together to make robust, large scale applications.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means thinking about how you might break down your UI into different components by deciding how you want each of them to function and look.

 - [ ] Describe state.

+State is the data that our components will have access to.
+State is used so that a component can keep track of information in between any renders that it does.
+When we pass that state around, we call it props.

 - [ ] Describe props.

+Shorthand for properties.
+Props are varibles passed downwards from their parent component.
+They are how components talk to each other.
+Props are immutable (read only), we cannot mutate them.
+We only receive them in our components and use them to display data to the user.

 ## Project Set Up